BrainyBeeBrainyBee

 The "Big Idea"

 Sequences can be fundamentally understood as functions whose domain is restricted to the positive integers.
 Instead of the continuous curves you studied in differential calculus, sequences represent discrete, ordered lists of values.
-By finding explicit mathematical patterns (formulas) for these lists, we can analyze their long-term behavior as n approaches infinity.
+By finding explicit mathematical patterns (formulas) for these lists, we can analyze their long-term behavior as nnn approaches infinity.
 This forms the foundational concept for understanding whether an infinite list of numbers settles on a specific limit (convergence) or fails to do so (divergence), ultimately paving the way for the study of infinite series.

 Formula / Concept Box